Unbuilt Rosemont personal rapid transit system: Progress after the selection of the Rosemont proposal

 The RTA considered proposals by two manufacturers, Stone & Webster and Intamin.
 In 1993, Raytheon took over the lead on Stone & Webster's proposal, focusing it on using its Taxi2000 technology.
 Intaimin's proposal was to have track switches used to direct the car, while Raytheon's proposal had routing instruments in the car.
 Raytheon's proposed PRT technology, called PRT 2000, was based on technology developed by J. Edward Anderson at the University of Minnesota.
 In 1993, RTA signed a contract with Raytheon to construct the personal rapid transit system, using the Taxi2000 technology.
 A major reason Taxi2000 technology was chosen over the system proposed by Intamin was that use of track switches was feared to be too slow, and potentially unsafe.
 The RTA voted to award the partnership of the Taxi 2000 Corporation and Raytheon Company an initial $18 million contract.
-The Taxi 2000 Company and Raytheon were to invest $20 million of their own money into the construction of a prototype system to test the technologoy's safety and reliability.
+The Taxi 2000 Company and Raytheon were to invest $20 million of their own money into the construction of a prototype system to test the technology's safety and reliability.
 The RTA would make their decision on whether to construct a system in Rosemont based upon the results of the tests.

 A test track was constructed by Raytheon in Marlborough, Massachusetts, and tests were considered promising.
 The test track became operational in 1995.

 By 1997, the system had been refined to a 3.4 mi route featuring 7 stations.
 It would be served by 45 vehicles.
 It would have 3 power substations, and 15000 sqft of maintenance and control facilitites.
 However, after studies of capital costs, the system was further revised to a 3 mi route with six stations.

 The system was to operate twenty hours a day, and was projected to see 2 million annual rider-trips, charging passengers $1 per trip.
 The system could be characterized as providing a collector service and a circulator service.

 A new ridership forecast by Wilbur Smith and Associates found that, on weekdays without a show at Rosemont's convention center, ridership would be 5,530 in the initial year of operation.
 On weekdays with a public show at the convention center, ridership would be 5,840.
 On weekdays with a trade show at the convention center, ridership would be 6,650.
 The busiest station on the route was projected to be the one at the CTA station.

 The project was ultimately estimated to have $124 million in construction costs.
 The RTA's leadership continued to say that they were not expecting federal funding.

 Additionally, in the mid-90s, Schaumburg, which had unsuccessfully bid for the RTA's project, made its own plans to build a separate PRT system in its community.